ondelad/Virtual-Office-Environment-Setup/README.md

 # Building a Virtual Mini Corporate Environment

 This tutorial will guide you through the process of setting up a virtual corporate environment using Windows Server 2019.
-You'll learn how to install Windows Server 2019, configure Active Directory, DHCP, and DNS Server roles, create an administrative account, and add 50 users to Active Directory simultaneously.
+You'll learn how to install Windows Server 2019, configure Active Directory, DHCP, and DNS Server roles, create an administrative account, and add 3 users to Active Directory.
 Let's get started!

 ## Prerequisites
 Before we start, ensure you have the following: